4rft5/LastFM-API-Proxy/README.md

 The Proxy container generates and makes use of a certificate that when used with changed hosts on Navidrome and Multi-Scrobbler, tricks them into thinking they are communicating with the real LastFM API (`ws.audioscrobbler.com`).
 Unfortunately because of this, the Proxy container needs ports 80 and 443 open to receive API calls.
 This might be able to be rectified with a reverse proxy or Docker network, but I haven't looked into them.

 Because of this interception, scrobbles from Navidrome are instead sent to the container and saved to its database, allowing for Multi-Scrobbler to check it periodically for new scrobbles.
-Other unrelated API calls are forwarded to the real LastFM client (like if you want to scrobble to an actual LastFM account).
+Other unrelated API calls are forwarded to the real LastFM API (like if you want to scrobble to an actual LastFM account in Multi-Scrobbler).

 If Navidrome and Multi-Scrobbler implemented the ability to configure a custom URL for LastFM integrations, this wouldn't need to be as complex.
 </details>